jleplomet/framework/README.md

 if (!device.webGL) { ... }

 // for mobile this utility really shines! we try to actually figure out what device you are on by testing some webGL stuff.
-// I guess Apple reports its processor type and with figuring out screen size, we can determine actual the device. if (device.phone && device.device === 'iPhone 6s Plus') {
+// I guess Apple reports its processor type and with figuring out the screen size, we can determine the actual device. if (device.phone && device.device === 'iPhone 6s Plus') {
  // we are on the latest and greatest...
 }